tomordonez/tomordonez.github.io/_posts/2018-08-29-reload-tmuxinator.md

     $ tmuxinator your-project

-Now the session is reloaded with the new config changes. the session is reloaded with the new config changes.
+Now the session is reloaded with the new config changes.